owahlgren/polygon-docs/docs/cdk/get-started/deploy-validium/deploy-validium-contracts.md

 Please note this can take several minutes depending on network conditions.

-On successful deployment, a new directory named `deployments` should be created.
+On successful deployment, a new directory named `deployments` should have been created.
 Inside that directory, another was created with information about your deployment.

 ```bash
 # ~/cdk-validium/cdk-validium-contracts-0.0.2/deployments/sepolia_1705429054/deploy_output.json